cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

      from the old CrypTool\pse directory into the new one.
 b) Import from CrypTool version 1.4.00:
-   Copy the entire pse\ directory into another directory BEFORE doing the deinstallation.
+   Copy the entire pse\ directory into another directory BEFORE doing the uninstallation.
 After the installation of the new version copy the saved pse\ directory to the installation folder.

 Please note that it might be necessary to adjust the access